rokroskar/oTree/otree-review/documentation.md

 # Wiki documentation

 General: a clear, step-by-step walkthrough of all the parts required for making a custom app is missing.
-Most of the parts are there, but it's not entirely obvious
+Most of the parts are there, but it's not very clear, especially for a novice programmer/user.

 ## Install instructions